Hurricane Category 3 Emergency Action Plan

 What Is a Hurricane Category 3 Emergency Action Plan?

 So, what exactly is a Category 3 emergency action plan?
+In practice, simply put, it’s a roadmap for surviving and recovering from a major hurricane.
 But let’s break that down.
-Worth adding: the Saffir-Simpson scale ranks hurricanes from 1 to 5 based on wind speed, and Category 3 sits right in the middle.
-Simply put, it’s a roadmap for surviving and recovering from a major hurricane.
+The Saffir-Simpson scale ranks hurricanes from 1 to 5 based on wind speed, and Category 3 sits right in the middle.
 These storms are called “major hurricanes” for a reason — they can level homes, flood streets, and knock out power for weeks.

 But here’s what most people miss: the plan isn’t just about surviving the storm itself.
 You wouldn’t walk onto a stage without knowing your lines, right?
 It’s about preparing before it hits, staying safe while it’s raging, and knowing how to rebuild afterward.
 Think of it like a three-act play where the first act is all about groundwork.
 Same idea here.